-- The design of the vertical position of the fenders should take into account the range of freeboard of the vessels so that all vessels using the pier can be in contact with the fenders during berthing under all possible tidal levels (see Figure 5a). - The horizontal interval of the fenders should be determined to avoid the vessel from making direct contact with the pier under the designed berthing angle and deflection of the fenders, due to the horizontal curvature of the vessel's hull (see Figure 5b). - The vessel may contact the pier directly due to its vertical curvature.
+- The design of the vertical position of the fenders should take into account the range of freeboard of the vessels so that all vessels using the pier can be in contact with the fenders during berthing under all possible tidal levels (see Figure 5a) throughout the structure's design life including the possible effects of climate change. - The horizontal interval of the fenders should be determined to avoid the vessel from making direct contact with the pier under the designed berthing angle and deflection of the fenders, due to the horizontal curvature of the vessel's hull (see Figure 5b). - The vessel may contact the pier directly due to its vertical curvature.
 For example, if the fenders are installed at a low level, the upper part of the vessel may strike the pier before the fender is compressed to the designed deflection (see Figure 5c). - Many small vessels have projections like belting to protect the hull.
 When the projections contact a fender directly, the fender may be compressed locally and damage such as cracking and cutting may occur.
 A steel frame may be installed on the face of the fender to avoid such damage (see Figure 5d). - The distance between the edge of the pier and the side of the hull when the vessel is moored should be checked (see Figure 5e). - The pressure on the vessel's hull when berthing energy under the worst conceivable approach conditions should not exceed the acceptable contact pressure on the vessel's hull.

-For public piers designed for pleasure yachts, trading vessels, motor launches, fishing vessels, kaitos and sampans, from past experience fenders extending from about +0.15 mPD to +3.65 mPD are considered appropriate in order to cater for a wide range of vessel sizes.
+For public piers designed for pleasure yachts, trading vessels, motor launches, fishing vessels, kaitos and sampans, from past experience fenders extending from about +0.15 mPD to +4.15 mPD are considered appropriate in order to cater for a wide range of vessel sizes over a 50 year design life.
 However, if public piers are to accommodate larger ferries, barges or tug boats, fenders should be to a specific design.